sshaper/aeroflyToSayIntentions/README.md

 **VERY IMPORTANT:** Read the [instructions.pdf](instructions.pdf) file to see how to set up and install this application.

 **Major Interface Change on 8/7/2025**  Functionality is mostly the same.
 The radio page was removed and the coms were moved to the map page.
 There is no longer a hover over the airport icon.
-However when you click on a airport you get a dialog box were you can select what frequency is com1 or com2 by clicking the button and that will automatically be added to the standby side of the com.
+However when you click on a airport you get a dialog box were you can select the frequency for com 1 or com 2 by clicking the button and that frequency will automatically be added to the standby side of the com.
 Much easier to use in VR.
-The videos still show how most of it works just no more radio page.
+The videos still show how most of it works just no more radio page and different on how you add frequencies.

 ![Latest Interface](screenshots/newInterface.png)